Trump names counterterrorism chief as acting director of national intelligence

 Trump had a strained relationship with Coats, who endorsed the U.S. intelligence community’s assessment that Russia interfered in the 2016 election with the objective of promoting Trump over his Democratic rival, Hillary Clinton.

-Trump also has objected to U.S. intelligence community analyses of major issues - from Iran’s nuclear programme to North Korea - that have clashed with his own assessments.
+Trump also has objected to U.S. intelligence community analyses of major issues - from Iran’s nuclear program to North Korea - that have clashed with his own assessments.

+The post of director of national intelligence, which was created after the Sept.
+11, 2001, attacks on the United States, oversees the 17 U.S. civilian and military intelligence agencies including the CIA.

-Under the law, Trump needs to name a new acting director from the senior staff of the agency, known as the ODNI.
-The National Counterterrorism Centre is part of ODNI.
+Under the law, Trump needed to name a new acting director from the senior staff of the agency.
+The National Counterterrorism Center is part of ODNI.

 His choice for the permanent job must be confirmed by the Senate.